Asbestos and Cancer

 – The American Cancer Society

-What Are the Chances of Getting Cancer from Asbestos?
+What Are the Chances of Getting Cancer From Asbestos?

 “People who become ill from asbestos are usually those who are exposed to it on a regular basis, most often in a job where they work directly with the material or through substantial environmental contact.”